 Usage:

-3. Open up a terminal side by side with the browser.
+5. Open up a terminal side by side with the browser, making sure not to obstruct the browser window.

-4. \`cd\` into your browser download directory, for example \`~/download\`.
-This directory should ideally be empty to help with validation at the end of this script.
+6. \`cd\` into your browser download directory, for example \`~/download\`.
+This directory should ideally be empty to avoid overwriting any existing files.

 EOF